Updated May 25th, 2021. To obtain adequate resources to build and maintain a good intranet, it must be perceived as mission critical.

 If you know an HR executive is keen on employee engagement, or a sales executive wants her people to learn faster by sharing knowledge more openly, then you can align your intranet strategy with those concepts.
 In this scenario you use the same basic approach, but the goals are more personal to executives and less official.
 The fact that they're more personal may end up as a benefit.

 Irrelevance kills intranets.
 Ignoring company strategy or referring to it only in vague generalities can be a big mistake.
-Fortunately, the approach outlined in this post can ensure that your redesigned intranet is not just relevant, but mission critical.
+Hopefully we’ve given you enough tips to make your intranet project successful.